Funded projects

 Newcrest Red Chris Mining Ltd. – Northwest B.C.

-Project Description: Newcrest Red Chris mine will connect to the BC Hydro electricity grid, allowing them to disconnect a diesel generator that currently powers four water pumps, and electrify a separate diesel-powered water pump in order to reduce fossil fuel consumption at the mine.
+Project description: Newcrest Red Chris Mining will connect to the BC Hydro electricity grid, allowing them to disconnect a diesel generator that currently powers four water pumps, and electrify a separate diesel-powered water pump in order to reduce fossil fuel consumption at the mine.

 Funding: $448,243